bckrlab/subroc/README.md

 - Experiments using the Census KDD dataset (48, 71, 79, 105, 113) require a large amount of memory (about 170GB per parallel run, of which there are up to 12).
     - We changed the search algorithm in exp-48 to BestFirstSearch to improve memory consumption.
 Results might therefore be slightly different to those in the paper.
 For exact reproduction, change this back to Apriori in `experiments/definitions/exp-48/stage-03/base_config.yaml`.
 - Sometimes the Adult dataset fails to load because OpenML is temporarily unavailable.
 Try again later in that case.
+- The preprocessing splits the data into 4 equal parts.
+Only the first 3 are used for the paper results.

 ### Meta Reports